mdub/lazily/README.md

     companies.to_a              #=> ["Disney"]

 Because the steps in the pipeline operate in parallel, without creation of intermediate collections (Arrays), you can efficiently operate on large (or even infinite) Enumerable collections.

+This is analogous to a Unix shell pipeline, though of course here we're talking about streams of objects, rather than streams of text.

 Lazy multi-threaded processing
 ------------------------------